- Is the cancer aggressive? Are there metastases?

 It has been shown that nutrition plays a key role in the prevention of chronic diseases such as obesity, cardiovascular disease, diabetes, and cancer.

-One of the aspects that characterizes a healthy diet is a high intake of vegetables and fruits, as both are flavonoid-rich foods.
+One of the aspects that characterize a healthy diet is a high intake of vegetables and fruits, as both are flavonoid-rich foods.

 Flavonoids are one of the main subclasses of dietary polyphenols and possess strong antioxidant activity and anti-carcinogenic properties.

 Other bioactive food compounds modify the body on an epigenetic level, changing DNA methylation and chromatin remodeling inside the cells.

 Diet is especially important.
 In one study increased consumption of sugars from sugar-sweetened beverages was associated with an increased risk of prostate cancer.

 There was no association between prostate cancer risk and consumption of sugars from fruit juices or dessert foods.